 The machine’s fitness console is straightforward to use.
 It has three buttons – Mode, Set, and Reset.
 The Mode button allows you to select the workout metric that you want to view on display.

 By pressing it repeatedly, you can scroll through all of the metrics mentioned above.
 This way, you can also select the Scan Mode, which automatically rotates all the metrics showing each one for several seconds.

 The Set button offers the possibility to select workout targets (or goals) for time, count, and calories.
 Once a goal is selected, the monitor will count down from the set value until zero.
 And finally, the Reset button allows you to clear all the values on the display to zero.

 The fitness console is battery-powered.
 It begins tracking your workout data when it detects flywheel movement, and it automatically turns off if it does not see any activity on the machine for a few minutes.
 It also integrates a small device holder on which you can place your smartphone or tablet.
 However, it does not have any ports to connect your device to it.

 The front section of the rower with all the drive and resistance elements comes pre-assembled.
 However, the rest of the parts do require user assembly.
 You will have to insert the seat on the rail, connect the rail to the front part of the machine, add the front and rear stabilizers, the footrests, and the fitness console.

-The task shouldn’t take more than 30 minutes, though.
-This is because all the necessary tools come included with the machine, and the manual provides clear step-by-step assembly instructions.
+The task shouldn’t take more than 30 minutes.
+Furthermore, all of the necessary tools come with the machine, and the manual provides clear step-by-step assembly instructions.